agustinaliagac/agustinaliagac.github.io/src/pages/blog/js-vs-java-part-2/index.md

 This is how it works for both JS and Java but of course, in different ways.
 In Javascript, this path is runned using the prototype chain, recursively accessing the object's \_\_proto\_\_ reference.

+**In a way, we could say that class-based languages establish inheritance through classes and prototype-based languages through objects.**

 *Read more:*
 * https://docs.oracle.com/javase/tutorial/java/IandI/subclasses.html
 * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain